elmarquez/ngSolr/README.md

 SOLR-AJAX is a single page Javascript web application for searching and presenting document, image and location data from an Apache Solr/Lucene search index.
-The application is easy to customize and deploy.
+The application can be installed and running with almost no setup.
 It includes interfaces and display components for:

  * Document search
  * Image search